staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 1. Optional: Generate a 360 image using skybox.blockadelabs.com.
 Download it to your computer.

-2. Import a 360 image in the Assets/_Presenter/_Your Project/Images folder.
+2. Import a 360 image in the Assets/_Presenter/_Your Project/360 Images folder.

+3. In the same folder, duplicate an existing material and rename it to the same name as your texture and assign the texture to the material in the inspector.

-3. In the image settings for the imported image, change the Max Size to 8192.
+4. In the image settings for the imported image, change the Max Size to 8192.

-4. From Assets/_Presenter/Prefabs, nest a "360 Image" prefab under a "Chapter" prefab in your scene.
+5. From Assets/_Presenter/Prefabs, nest a "360 Image" prefab under a "Chapter" prefab in your scene.

-5. In the inspector for the "360 Image" prefab assign the image you imported to the "Texture 360" field.
+6. In the inspector for the "360 Image" prefab assign the Material you created to the Materials list of the Mesh Renderer.

-6. Optional: If you would like the 360 image to spin slowly, you can set a Rotation Speed in the inspector.
-Set i to 0 to disable it.
-By default it rotates horizontally around the Y axis, but feel free to pick a different axis.
+7. Optional: If you would like the 360 image to spin slowly, you can set a Rotation Speed in the inspector.
+Set it to 0 to disable it.
+By default it rotates horisontally around the Y axis, but feel free to pick a different axis.

 Tip: If you want to show many 360 images after each other, like a "360 slideshow", simply add them to each of their own chapter.